 - Add the flour mixture.
 Turn the mixer on low until it just begins to combine and then turn it all the way up, beating until it is just combined.

 - Chill the dough in the refrigerator for 30 minutes.

 - Place a wet paper towel on the counter.
 Put parchment paper on top of that.
 Add the dough.
 Put another piece of parchment paper on top of the dough.
 Roll out the dough until it is a 1/4 inch thick.

-- Use the template and a sharp knife to cut out the pieces.
+- Use my printable gingerbread house template and a sharp knife to cut out the pieces.
 Carefully fold the piece of dough onto a piece of parchment paper.
 Then use that parchment paper to transfer the dough to a parchment paper lined baking sheet.
 Continue until the pieces are all on two baking sheets.

-- Use gingerbread icing recipe to construct it.
+- Use my gingerbread icing recipe to construct your house.
 Put a large amount of icing on the bottom of one wall piece.
 Use a drinking glass to hold it up.
+(My preference is putting the glass on the inside of the house in case it dents the icing at the bottom.)
 Take another, connecting, wall piece and put icing on the bottom and side and place it next to the first piece, using another glass to hold it in place.
 Let those pieces dry and get stable.

 - Add the next two wall pieces, allowing them to dry in between each one.
 Once all four walls are dry, add the roof pieces.
 Once it is all dry and stable decorate.
 (Alternatively, consider decorating and allowing it all to dry before constructing.)